agsdot/smile-pi/README.md

   - chmod +x bootstrap.sh
   - sh bootstrap.sh

-After that is done, login as alarm (the default non root user) and change directory into /home/alarm/vagrant-archbox then run the rpi3_install.sh script.
+After that is done, login as alarm (the default non root user) and in the home directory run "bash setup_files/rpi3_install.sh".
 From there you will have the option to install various applications (smile, kiwix, kalite, the portal page).
 Be sure to include the basic_setup.sh file, it is required by all the other application scripts.

 Enjoy